10 Things That Will Help You With Teaching Difficult Students

-Difficult students come in all shapes and sizes, ages, cultures, and demographics, you name it.
-The reasons for difficulties are as numerous as the stars.
-However, they all share one thing: they’re hard to reach.
+Difficult students come in all shapes and sizes, ages, cultures, and demographics.
+However, they all share one thing in that they’re hard to reach.
 Whether it be a learning disability, hardship, or trauma, they require extra effort and attention.
-But the master teacher can wade through all the outer displays of challenging behavior and pinpoint root causes.
-They can reach even the most difficult students.
+But the master teacher can wade through all the outer displays of challenging behaviour and reach even the most difficult students.

-Congratulations to you for taking on their cause.
-It may be the best thing you’ll ever do as a teacher.
+We’re offering you 10 guidelines here that you can use for teaching difficult students.
+Congratulations to you for taking on their cause—it may be the best thing you’ll ever do as a teacher.

 What follows is an amalgamation of advice on teaching difficult students gleaned from personal experience, advice from experts, and other teachers themselves.

 You’ll recognize some like Ross Greene, Adele Faber and Elaine Mazlish, Carol Dweck, and Stephen Covey, as well as timeless advice from ages past and present.

 You may find that this is the best thing you can do first and foremost.
 The benefits of deep breathing are many.
 If you can master the art of breathing through your blood boiling, you can diffuse your own anger during challenging situations.
 Learn the ways of the “patience warrior” to help you walk this beneficial pathway.

 Breathing cold air through the nostrils awakens a part of the brain that creates good feelings.
 It wakes you up and breaks you out of the moment.

 2. Give voice to feelings

 This is getting to the root cause and seeing the ‘bad’ behaviour that creates a wall.
 Tear down that wall and understand that there are feelings behind the behaviour which may be irrational.
 This is also called the Empathy step.